kimzt/MAFA_test_refined/README.md

 # MAFA_test_refined

 This repository provides the refined MAFA (https://www.kaggle.com/rahulmangalampalli/mafa-data) test set.
-The original MAFA test set contains a lot of mislabels, especially in occlusion degree.
+The original MAFA dataset is introduced by the paper titled "Detecting Masked Faces in the Wild With LLE-CNNs" in CVPR2017.
+According to our analysis, however, MAFA test set contains a lot of mislabels with occlusion degree.
-The refined dataset includes 4935 images and 9545 faces.
+The refined test set includes 4935 images and 9545 faces.

-We first refined MAFA test set.
-For more detailed information, please refer to the "LSFD: LSFD: Lightweight Single Stage Masked Face Detector with a CPU Real-time Speed" in ICTC 2021.
+In addition, we first evaluation the detection accuracy against the refined MAFA test set.
+For more detailed information, please refer to the "LSFD: LSFD: Lightweight Single Stage Masked Face Detector with a CPU Real-time Speed" in ICTC2021.

 # USAGE